+Dependents:

+Tier 1 (§4.1111(e)(4)) and Tier 3 (§4.1126(d)(4)) An additional amount is added for coverage of dependents retiree not enrolled in Medicare Parts A and B and covered service credit.
+The combined Member and dependent subsi- refers to dependents of retired Members with Medicare Part Medicare or Part B only. by the same medical plan with the same years of idy shall not exceed the actual premium.
+This

 Medicare Part B Reimbursement for Members:

-Tier 1 (§4.1113) and Tier 3 (§4.1128) If a Retiree is covered by both Medicare Parts A and B, and enrolled in a LACERS' medical plan or participates in the LACERS Retiree Medical Premium Reimbursement Program, LACERS will reimburse the retiree the basic Medicare Part B premium.
+Tier 1 (§4.1113) and Tier 3 (§4.1128) If a Retiree is eligible for a health subsidy, covered by both LACERS' medical plan or participates in the LACERS Retire LACERS will reimburse the retiree the basic Medicare Part survivors or dependents any part of their Medicare Part B p ee Medical Premium Reimbursement Program, B premium.
+LACERS does not reimburse

 Surviving Spouse Medical Subsidy:

-Tier 1 (§4.1115) and Tier 3 (§4.1129.1) The surviving spouse or domestic partner will be entitled to a health subsidy based on the member's years of service and the surviving dependent's eligibility for Medicare.
+Tier 1 (§4.1115) and Tier 3 (§4.1129.1) The surviving spouse or domestic partner will be entitled to service and the surviving dependent's eligibility for Medicard , , , , , , , , , , , , , , , , , , , ,

-Under Age 65 or Over Age 65 Without Medicare Part A The maximum health subsidy available for survivors is the lowest cost plan available (currently Kaiser) single- party premium (\$853.39 as of July 1, 2021 and will be \$900.24 per month as of January 1, 2022).
+Under Age 65 or Over Age 65 Without Medicare Part A The maximum health subsidy available for survivors is the leparty premium (\$900.24 as of July 1, 2022 and will be \$939

-Over Age 65 and Enrolled in Both Medicare Parts A and B For survivors, a maximum health subsidy limited to the single-party monthly premium of the plan in which the survivor is enrolled, is provided subject to the following vesting schedule:
+Over Age 65 and Enrolled in Both Medicare Parts A and B For survivors, a maximum health subsidy limited to the sing survivor is enrolled, is provided subject to the following vest

 Completed Years of Service Vested Percentage

-1-14 75%
+10 - 14 75%

-15-19 90%
+15 - 19 90%

 20+ 100%

 Changes in Plan Provisions: None.